Spend any time researching punting and you’ll soon come across the Kelly Criterion. So what the hell is it?

-Basically, the Kelly criterion is staking system: it’s a formula to determine the optimal size of each bet.
+Basically, the Kelly Criterion is a staking system: it’s a formula to try to determine the optimal size of each bet.
 In its simplest form, it tells the punter to stake more when they believe they have a bigger edge.
 So bets with a small perceived edge are not staked as aggressively as those where your edge is greater.
-It takes into account your current betting bank and gives you a stable and structured approach to your betting.
+It takes into account your current betting bank and gives you a structured approach to staking and bankroll management.

 Kelly criterion: how does it work?